LogoLogo

 This content has been deprecated.

-Please see this document for our latest strategy in E2E testing.
+Please see document for our latest strategy in E2E testing.

 Various project settings can be controlled from the project.json file, located in each project folder.